dandolodavid/ACME/README.md

 <details>
   <summary><b>ACME( model, target, features = [], cat_features = [], K = 50, task = 'regression', score_function = None )</b></summary>
+  Initialization

     Params:

     - model: object

         the model object, it must have the *predict* method or the ad-hoc parameter *score_function* is required

     - target : str

         column name with the target features.
 Typically, it is the predicted features (regression and classification), while using the score function could be a particular column (example: in Anomaly detection, the column with the anomaly score)

     - features :  [str]

         list of string with the columns name for all the model features (given in the same order of the model)

     - cat_features : [str]

         list of string with the columns name for categorical features

     - K : int

         number of quantile used in the AcME procedure
     - task :  str

         str with accepted values {'regression','reg','r','c','class','classification'}.
 It declares the task of the model.
 When score_function is not None, the parameters is not necessary

     - score_function : function

         function that has as first input the model and second the input data to realize the prediction.
 It must return a numeric score

 </details>